icaroxavier/better-date-functions/README.md

 # better-date-functions
-A JavaScript lib with more functions for the normal Date class.
+A JavaScript library with more functions for the normal Date class.